Figure below Shows the main terms used in Logical Volume Manager software.

 - plexing (mirroring) volumes for a more reliable disk

-include partitions from several physical disks and, thus, be larger than any of the
+from several physical disks and, thus, be larger than any of the physical

 The volume manager stores all conﬁguration data in the disk’s labels.
 These labels are stored on each disk and will be replicated so that a logical volume can be assembled even if some pieces are missing.
 There is a negligible performance penalty for using XLV when compared to accessing the disk directly; although plexing (mirroring data) will mildly degrade write performance.

 From http://linux.msede.com/lvm/ by Heinz Mauelshagen.
 Above URL contains good presentations and more documentation on LVM.
 This is based originally on the OSF LVM.

 From above URL

 The Logical Volume Manager adds an additional layer between the physical devices and the block I/O interface in the kernel to allow a logical view on storage.
 Unlike current partition schemes where disks are divided into ﬁxed-sized continuous partitions, LVM allows the user to consider disks, also known as physical volumes (PV), as a pool (or volume) of data storage, consisting of equal-sized extents.

 A LVM system consists of arbitrary groups of physical volumes, organized into volume groups (VG).
 A volume group can consist of one or more physical volumes.
 There can be more than one volume group in the system.
 Once created, the volume group, and not the disk, is the basic unit of data storage (think of it as a virtual disk consisting of one or more physical disks).

 The pool of disk space that is represented by a volume group can be apportioned into virtual partitions, called logical volumes (LV) of various sizes.
 A logical volume can span a number of physical volumes or represent only a portion of one physical volume.